-2. The Department strives to incorporate free market economic concepts and ethical concepts throughout our course offerings.
+2. The School strives to incorporate free market economic concepts and ethical concepts throughout our course offerings.

 4. Asbury requires 124 semester hours for a bachelor's degree.
 Students interested in an accounting major should be aware that in many states, the Society of Certified Public Accountants requires 150 credit hours to sit for the CPA exam.
 Our recommendation is that the student complete the undergraduate accounting major from Asbury and obtain the additional hours needed to sit for the CPA exam in a graduate program such as an MBA or Master of Accountancy.
 In some cases, students are able to obtain the 150 hours while at Asbury through higher placements in foreign language, summer programs, internships, or some combination of these opportunities.

 5. The course of study in business management pursued in the Christian environment of Asbury University offers young people an education which will enhance and enrich their personal lives and prepare them for Christian service to society, for effective performance in their profession, and success in advanced study at the graduate level.